How hard is it to get a mortgage in London? Find out here.

 Is a London mortgage for non-residents possible?

 Many lenders are happy to offer mortgages for non-UK residents as long as all the correct VISA documents are in place.
-You can find out how a non-resident can get a mortgage here.

 Is a self build mortgage in London available?